steve-maina/steve-maina/README.md

-# Hi there 👋,I'm Steve Maina!
+# Hi there 👋

 ## About Me 🚀

-I'm a passionate Frontend Developer with experience in React.
+I'm Steve Maina, a passionate Frontend Developer with experience in React.
 I love learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: backend development and advanced frontend development through ALX.
 - 🌍 Languages: Python, Javascript